ranyitz/rules-manager/README.md

 }
 ```

-Now the rules will be linked to `.cursor/rules/aicm/` when you run `npm install`.
+Now, when you run `npm install`, the rules will be added to `.cursor/rules/aicm/` and the mcps to `.cursor/mcp.json`.

 ### Using Presets